 But try getting people excited about appointment setting.
 Yet, no matter how you look at it, there’s one truth in sales: You can’t win a deal if no one’s willing to talk to you.

 B2B appointment setting might not be the sexiest topic to cover.
 But it’s the foundation that your entire sales process is built on.

 In this post, we’re going to run you through everything you need to know about setting better appointments, from how to set more appointments, when and how often to send reminders, to what to do after the call and how to turn no-shows back into hot leads.

 Appointment setting is both a science and an art.
-Sure, there are tools and techniques that have been proven to increase your response rate.
+Sure, some tools and techniques have been proven to increase your response rate.
 But the art is in how you sell the meeting.